The White House says Russian officials visited Iran to view drones for use in Ukraine

 "This sort of claims parallel with Biden's visit to occupied Palestine, or Israel, are in direction of political intentions and purposes," the website of Iran's Foreign Ministry quoted Amirabdollahian as saying.
 "We oppose any move that could lead to continuation and intensifying conflicts."

-Biden is looking to strengthen coordination among Middle East allies' response to the Russian invasion of Ukraine, and what the ongoing conflict means to the region.
+Biden is looking to strengthen coordination among Middle East allies' response to Russia's invasion of Ukraine, and what the ongoing conflict means to the region.
 Many of the Gulf nations — Saudi Arabia, in particular — have grave concerns about Iran's malign activity in the region.

+Sullivan told reporters earlier this week, before Biden arrived in the region. that the U.S. had determined that Iran was preparing to train Russian forces to use the drones as soon as this month.
+He argued that Russia's "deepening an alliance with Iran to kill Ukrainians is something that the whole world should look at."

+The UAVs that the administration believes Iran is preparing to transfer to Russia are the same weapons that Iran has provided to Houthis in Yemen.

 Kashan Air Base, located some 190 kilometers (120 miles) south of Tehran, is one of Iran's oldest airfields.